-If you’ve missed out, our next iteration is likely to be early 2024!
+If you’ve missed out, our next iteration will run from 19th Feb – 5th April 2024.
 You can fill up this short survey to be notified when we open our next course.

 - The new course is open and will run for 7 weeks.
 This course is online, but at your own pace, meaning that you need to dedicate enough time (5-8h per week) to fully benefit from the program.